bitmeal/fission/README.md

 ```

 ## init scripts
-Provide init scripts to be `source`d in your environment as a dictionary under the key `init`.
+Provide init scripts, or directories containing init scripts, to be **`source`d** in your environment as a dictionary under the key `init`.
 The keys/names of your init scripts will be used for ordering and the overlay functionality (see below).
-Additionally, `/etc/rc.local` and all executable scripts in `/etc/init.d/**` are sourced.
 ```json
 // fission.json [/etc/fission/fission.json]
 {